chaoss/wg-evolution/metrics/Reviews_Duration.md

 Mandatory:

 * Period of time.
 Start and finish date of the period.
 Default: forever.
     Period during which accepted reviews are considered.
-    An accepted review is considered to be in the period if its creation event is in the period.
+    An accepted review is considered to be in the period if its creation event is in the period.<br>

 * Criteria for source code.
 Algorithm.
 Default: all files are source code.
     If we are focused on source code, we need a criteria for deciding whether a file is a part of the source code or not.

 ### Aggregators

-Usual aggregators are:

 * Median.
 Median (50% percentile) of review duration for all accepted reviews in the considered period of time.